Prism Series Full Programme with Supporting Links

 Dr John Acres and Dr Rachel Locke, University of Winchester

 Homo sapiens struggled to survive for tens of thousands of year and their numbers grew only slowly.
 Then, just a couple of hundred years ago, the touch-paper of a population explosion was lit and numbers jumped to now reach 8 billion.
 Why did this happen?
 Will the population go on growing?
 What is the impact on health?
-Why is this relevant to the women’s health?
+Why is this relevant to women’s health?

 In this episode, John Acres will describe the changes that have taken place and what is behind them.
 He will also explain how this knowledge can enable you to predict the broad health needs of women in a country without having to visit or take health measurements.